Arjun Kapoor: 2018–2025: Professional decline and hiatus

+Criticism and public image

+Kapoor has faced significant online criticism and trolling, primarily targeting his physical appearance, acting abilities, and nepotism as the son of film producer Boney Kapoor.
+He has been subjected to body-shaming and memes, particularly during periods when he gained weight, as well as after certain film performances that received mixed or negative reviews.
+Kapoor has spoken openly about the impact of such trolling on his mental health and has addressed the criticism as part of being a public figure in the age of social media.
+In response, he has focused on fitness transformations and used humour to address the trolls, earning appreciation from some quarters for his resilience and candidness.

 Personal life

 Kapoor was in a relationship with Arpita Khan, Salman Khan's sister, before he became an actor.

 He began a relationship with Sonakshi Sinha, his co-star in Tevar, in 2014, but they broke up a year later.
 Kapoor was in a relationship with Malaika Arora, from 2016 to 2024.

 Kapoor has said that he does not follow any particular religion.